reticula-network/reticula-python/docs/generation/regular_ring_lattice.rst

 to :math:`degree/2` vertices before and after it.

-The parameter :cpp:`degree` needs to be an even number and :cpp:`degree` needs to be smaller than :cpp:`size`, otherwise the the function fails by raising a :py:`ValueError` exception in Python or a :cpp:`std::invalid_argument` exception in C++.
+The parameter :cpp:`degree` needs to be an even number and :cpp:`degree` needs to be smaller than :cpp:`size`, otherwise the function fails by raising a :py:`ValueError` exception in Python or a :cpp:`std::invalid_argument` exception in C++.